How To Stock A New Koi Pond And Prepare The Water

 - Catch your fish with a net and put them into the tub

-- Once your pond is renovated, empty half of the water (not back into the pond)
+- Once your pond is renovated or cleaned, empty half of the water (not back into the pond)

-- Fill the rest of the tub back up with the new pond water
+- Slowly fill the rest of the tub back up with the new pond water

 - After anywhere from a few hours to a day, catch your fish and release them into your new pond

 What To Know About Koi Fish Before Adding Them To Your Pond